sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 Here, the lifespan of the `sorted` variable is only two lines.
 This kind of sequential processing is a common use case for the technique.

-(See a larger example in the “Avoid Pascal style variables” section in the [Avoid reassigning variables](#avoid-reassigning-variables) chapter.)
+I> See a larger example in the [Avoid Pascal style variables](#no-pascal-vars) section in the Avoid reassigning variables chapter.

 ## Making magic numbers less magic